A flexible Python Kconfig parser

 For HTML output, add -w:

-A good starting point is to read the module docstring (which you could also just read directly at the beginning of kconfiglib.py).
+A good starting point for learning the library is to read the module docstring (which you could also just read directly at the beginning of kconfiglib.py).
 It gives an introduction to symbol values, the menu tree, and expressions.

 After reading the module docstring, a good next step is to read the Kconfig class documentation, and then the documentation for the Symbol, Choice, and MenuNode classes.